8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 {!! data !!}

 For this paycheck, short-term assets were down the farthest compared to its target (not including the S&P 500 fund).
 I reduced my regular investment amount by about half.
-Put away for the future Roth [.Individual Retirement Account](IRA) contribution.
+I put away for the future Roth [.Individual Retirement Account](IRA) contribution.
 Was able to reduce the amount going to the [.Health Savings Account](HSA) by a couple of dollars due to contributions to date.
 Sent the standard percentage to the tax-prep account.
 And the suggested transfer to the runway.

 It’s been a while since I discussed where each fund is compared to its target; the list above is an aggregate of the funds.
 Let’s talk fund allocations!
 (In a [later section](#fund-allocations) because it got longer than anticipated.)

 ## Fund allocations

-The total market fund is above its target and below its high guardrail.
-The extended market fund is above its target and below its high guardrail.
-The multi-factor fund is below its target and above its low guardrail.
-The S&P 500 fund is below its target and above its minimum guardrail.

-I’m still trying to keep the S&P 500 out of my taxable brokerage account because I’m still debating whether it’s part of the core strategy.
-If we think of the strategy from the inside-out, then it’s pretty much in the order of the previous paragraph: total stock market, extended market, multi-factor, and S&P 500.
-So, if I were to remove funds from the portfolio, I’d go in reverse order.
-And each fund helps accomplish a specific goal, and those goals may change.

-The total stock market would be the bare minimum holding.
-It creates a broad base across every New York Stock Exchange equity traded.
-I aim to be relatively evenly distributed across small-, mid-, and large-cap companies, where the extended market fund comes in.

-In proportion to the total stock market fund, the extended market fund gives me a relatively even distribution across market capitalizations.
-The extended market fund is a total stock market fund without large-cap companies.
-If I could only pick 2 funds, they’d be the total stock market and extended market funds.
-Another goal is to be roughly evenly distributed across value, blend, and growth; this is independent of the small-, mid-, and large-cap goals in that I do *not* have the goal of being 11 percent in each of the 9 combinations.
-The value, blend, and growth goal bring in the multi-factor fund.

-The total stock market and extended market funds are capitalization-weighted; the higher the company’s valuation, the more money, as a percentage, goes to that company per contribution.
-Historically this means the funds are mostly blended with a tilt toward growth.
-The multi-factor fund I chose is basically a total value fund, mainly mid-cap, with a slight tilt toward small-cap.
-If I only had 3 funds, it’d be the total stock market, the extended market, and the multi-factor fund.
-As I buy shares in the multi-factor fund, the portfolio starts tilting away from growth and toward value.
-With that said, these three funds can end up tilting the portfolio toward small-cap.
-Tilting more toward small-cap isn’t necessarily bad; it’s just not a goal, which is 1 reason the S&P 500 fund comes into play.

-The S&P 500 fund is there for 2 reasons.
-First, it’s the 1 I’ve found most often available in employer-sponsored retirement accounts, like a 401k, regardless of the other options.
-Second, it’s a large-cap blend fund.
-The first reason means it will most likely be part of the portfolio no matter what, and the second reason opens the door to managing small- and mid-cap exposure more easily.
-If the portfolio starts sliding toward small-cap a bit too much, I can buy more shares in the S&P 500.
-If the portfolio seems heavy in the mid-cap arena, I can buy more of the S&P 500.

-I want to avoid the S&P 500 fund being in the taxable brokerage account because it’s not part of the core and would be the first to go.
-Further, I want to keep things simple.
-Simplicity is one of [my core values](/experiences/the-self/#values) and is one of the [fundamental principles of investing](/essays-and-editorials/finances/concepts/#the-three-principles-of-investing).

-Switching the 401k to be 50 percent S&P 500 and 50 percent extended market seems to be helping get the S&P 500 moving toward its target faster.
-It’s only been a couple of paychecks since making the shift, and the extended market has dropped from 66 percent to 61 percent in the 401k.

-Contributing mainly to the multi-factor fund is also helping pull the extended market and total market funds down toward their respective targets.

-This got me thinking and is [continued below](#asset-allocations-and-fund-allocations-continued).

-## Health and wellness

-Annual bloodwork came back clear, except the uric acid levels shot up to almost 7.
-I'm back to taking allopurinol.
-Frustrating.

-I started doing some daily exercise movements again, except for the plank and the regular pushups.

-## Asset allocations and fund allocations continued
+This turned into a whole thing.

+I'll try to present this logically, but getting here was an iterative process of examination, realization, and rabbit holes.

+At the fund level, the current fund allocation is as follows:

+1. 13 percent in the total stock market fund: Currently above the target and below its high guardrail, which automatically means it's below the maximum.
+2. 11 percent in the S&P 500 fund: Currently above its minimum and below the low guardrail.
+3. 45 percent in the extended market fund: Currently above the target and below the high guardrail.
+4. 24 percent in the multi-factor fund: Currently below the target and above its low guardrail.

-Refining [The Universal Portfolio](/essays-and-editorials/finances/the-universal-portfolio/) concept made me dig deeper into The Holy Grail of Investing concept.
-Reflecting on the exploration results and learning how to use the tools better has me wanting to change the progression of portfolios.
+Refining [The Universal Portfolio](/essays-and-editorials/finances/the-universal-portfolio/) concept made me dig deeper into The Holy Grail of Investing concept, and I [updated the financial concepts essay accordingly](/essays-and-editorials/finances/concepts/#the-three-principles-of-investing).
+While not directly related, I revisited my Coast FI stack and updated the [investment policy](/experiences/finances/investment-policy/#my-why) to reflect the update (more on that below).
+I discovered the [portfolio progressions](/experiences/finances/investment-policy/#asset-allocation) didn't match the Coast FI stack; stupid [off-by-one errors](https://en.wikipedia.org/wiki/Off-by-one_error), I blame [0-based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering).
+I decided to rename the portfolios to just align directly with the Coast FI stack:

-My goals as of this writing, primarily when it comes to equities:

-1. Roughly an even distribution across small-, mid-, and large-cap equities (growth).
-2. Roughly an even distribution across value, blend, and growth (growth).
-3. Maintain 6 percent cash (short-term assets).

-I revisited Portfolio Charts and [The Golden Butterfly](https://portfoliocharts.com/portfolio/golden-butterfly/) portfolio.
-The [withdrawal rates chart for The Golden Butterfly](https://portfoliocharts.com/portfolio/withdrawal-rates/) shows a safe withdrawal rate and perpetual withdrawal rate of about 8 percent for a 30-year retirement.
-The [withdrawal rates chart for the original Mark 1](https://portfoliocharts.com/portfolio/withdrawal-rates/?shortcode=ZUSAXAB09AC05AD10AH12AI11AJ05AK25AM06GA06GB11Z) shows a safe withdrawal rate and perpetual withdrawal rate of about 5 percent for a 30-year retirement.

-The rate of return isn't one of the primary goals.
-However, I remembered that The Golden Butterfly portfolio did wind up with a roughly even distribution across market capitalizations, which *is* one of the goals.
-I got curious.

-I pulled [Morningstar](https://www.morningstar.com) data for the [Vanguard Small-cap Value [.Exchange-Traded Fund](ETF)](https://www.morningstar.com/etfs/arcx/vbr/portfolio) and used the spreadsheet to create the fund allocation for The Golden Butterfly.
-Here are the results for the style boxes:

-1. 34 percent value,
-2. 45.5 percent blend,
-3. 20.5 percent growth,
-4. 36 percent large,
-5. 29.5 percent mid, and
-6. 34.5 percent small.

-The Golden Butterfly could almost achieve the goals by itself, the odd one being that growth would be 20 percent, not closer to 30.

-I ran a [Portfolio Visualizer comparison](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=4&startYear=1985&firstMonth=1&endYear=2023&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&benchmarkSymbol=VTI&portfolioNames=true&portfolioName1=The+Golden+Butterfly+-+modified&portfolioName2=Mark+0&portfolioName3=Total+stock+market&symbol1=VTI&allocation1_1=47&allocation1_2=13&allocation1_3=94&symbol2=VBR&allocation2_1=47&allocation2_2=0&symbol3=VOO&allocation3_2=11&symbol4=VXF&allocation4_2=45&symbol5=VFMF&allocation5_2=25&symbol6=GLDM&allocation6_1=0&allocation6_2=0&allocation6_3=0&symbol7=VGSH&allocation7_1=6&allocation7_2=0&allocation7_3=6&symbol8=VGLT&allocation8_1=0&allocation8_2=0&allocation8_3=0&symbol9=CASHX&allocation9_2=6) between the Golden Butterfly equity portion with 6 percent cash and the Mark 0 as is.
-As expected, they performed almost equally, at least with the 4 years of data available given the multi-factor fund.

-I started looking at the growth assets in the Mark 0 portfolio and was curious if I could get to a similar mix with 3 core funds instead of 4; simplification.
-I also noticed I had too many progressions due to an off-by-1 error (starting at 0 instead of 1), so, to reduce confusing myself any further, I renamed the Mark portfolios to match the Coast FI stack:

 1. Mark 0 became Mark 1.
 2. Mark 0.2 became Mark 2.